michaelnguyen974/CV/README.md

 [Skills](#Skills) | [Projects](#Projects) | [Education](#Education) | [Experience](#Experience) |  [Interests](#Interests) | [Contact](#Contact)

-I am a Chemistry and Cambridge graduate with experience in teaching science., looking for a role where I can consolidate and extend my programming knowledge and agile working capabilities.
+I am a Backend Junior Developer, looking for a role where I can consolidate and extend my programming knowledge and agile working capabilities to aid the current digital globalisation in the UK.

-After teaching for a year in Cambridge, I spent a few months trying out new hobbies such as travelling and tutoring to discover what I wanted out of a job and what I wanted to achieve and thus, decided to embark on a journey to code at Makers Academy, a 16 week software development bootcamp.
-My experience at Makers Academy allowed to engineer the best coding practices, and this is my biggest priority in looking for a junior developer role.
+Working for Deloitte UK has been both challenging and fulfilling; from interacting with public sector clients to delivering quality work to high profile private sector clients.
+My experience at Deloitte and Makers Academy allowed me to engineer the best coding practices, and this is my biggest priority in looking for a developer role.

 I'd love to work in a supportive environment where those practices are followed and runs through the companies veins as a business.